fboes/blogophon/docs/manual.md

 ![Blogophon -](blogophon.png) Manual operations
 =================

-You do not have to use `index.js` to generate your blog.
+You do not have to use `blogophon` to generate your blog.
 All operations can be done by a bunch of other tools.

 ## Create a new article